 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Zacour & Associates, Inc. will guarantee you get the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while this amount is probably the strongest indication of what a house is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+The bottom line is, an appraiser from Zacour & Associates, Inc. will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.